-Having won an Olympic Bronze medal at the age of sixteen in Rio, Amy Tinkler, now eighteen, is in preparation for this year’s Commonwealth Games, to be held at Gold Coast in April.
-The young gymnast has had a great start to her senior career and we’re sure she has many medals to come.
-Catching up with Amy recently, we find out about her competition training, her life changing experience at the Olympic Games and how it feels to be an inspiration to younger gymnasts.
+Having won an Olympic Bronze medal at the age of sixteen in Rio, Amy Tinkler, now eighteen, is in preparation for this year’s Commonwealth Games, to be held at the Gold Coast in April.
+Amy has had a great start to her senior career and we’re sure she has many more medals to come.
+Catching up with Amy recently, we find out about her competition training, her life changing experience at the Rio 2016 Olympic Games and how it feels to be an inspiration to younger gymnasts.

 Have you always enjoyed gymnastics more than other sports?

 Yes, I’ve done gymnastics since I was two and loved it ever since.
 I did ballet when I was younger and also swimming for safety but I never enjoyed them as much as gym.

 How much training do you have to do each week, and what is your training schedule?

 I train approximately forty hours a week.
 Most days I do two sessions, Wednesday is a lighter session and fitness and Saturday is slightly shorter also.

 Leading up to competitions, how different is your training?

 Training itself changes a lot from training skills to routine work, Tuesdays and Thursdays are heavy routine days for us and Saturday is always arm up routine each week in comp season.

 What’s the feeling like finding out you’ve made the GB team for major events?

 It’s such an incredible feeling, you feel so proud to represent your country at major events and it’s nice to know that all your hard work has paid off.